Classic Yoga

 Performance Tips

-The main objective of this posture is the relaxation of the body or mind or both.
-If the mind is subject to distraction, this posture does not yield desired results.
-Therefore, the important point is not to get distracted.
+The main goal of this posture is the relaxation of the body, mind, or both.
+If the mind is subject to distraction during the time of the posture, the posture does not yield desired results.
+So, the important point is not to get distracted during the practice.
 A corpse has no reaction to whatever action it is subject to.
 Cultivation of the mind like a corpse is the very requirement for this practice.

 Shavasana Benefits